-- Do not give course materials or assignment solutions to others. - Do not upload course materials or assignment solutions to websites (or systems) that would make them (or parts of them) available to others.
-This includes course study sites like Course Hero, Studocu, Chegg, etc. - Do not upload course materials or assignment solutions to websites (or systems) that will create derivative works.
-This includes AI systems such as ChatGPT, Google Bard, etc.
+- Do not give course materials or assignment solutions (or portions thereof) to others. - Do not upload course materials or assignment solutions to websites (or systems) that would make them (or parts of them) available to others.
+(E.g.: Course Hero, Studocu, Chegg, etc.) - Do not upload course materials or assignment solutions (or portions thereof) to websites (or systems) that will create derivative works.
+Specifically, this includes AI systems such as ChatGPT, GitHub Copilot, etc. (You may query AI systems as discussed in 14.5 below.)

-Homework
+11. Homework